 George said: ‘I want to go back into doing more seasonal dishes as well as offering great fish.
 At this time of year it’s hearty, warming, country dishes like beef bourguignon, confit of duck leg, slow roasted belly of pork.

 ‘We are blessed here living in Dorset.
 The coast is just a few miles away, and we are in the countryside where we can grow our own food and rear our own livestock.
 It’s the best of both worlds.

 ‘I have been looking for the opportunity of using a garden to support the kitchen throughout the seasons, so I can cook with the freshest local ingredients I can source.
 That’s why I approached Luke.

 ‘We both want to make this place somewhere special, offer the best food we can without being too expensive.
 It’s honest, country cooking where families are made to feel welcome.’

-Starters on the New Inn dinner menu include mussels with coconut, kaffir lime leaves, chilli and coriander (£7), pigeon breast salad served with crispy pancetta and a romesco sauce (£6.50), and pan fried scallops served with saffron and prawn risotto with fresh parmesan shavings (£7).
+Starters on the New Inn dinner menu include the following dishes.
+Mussels with coconut, kaffir lime leaves, chilli and coriander (£7).
+Pigeon breast salad served with crispy pancetta and a romesco sauce (£6.50).
+Pan fried scallops served with saffron and prawn risotto with fresh parmesan shavings (£7).

-Main courses range from beef bourguignon with shallots, pancetta and thyme (£12.50), wild mushroom risotto with mascarpone and fresh parmesan shavings (£12) and fillet of brill with pea and mint purée and tartar sauce (£17.50).
+Main courses range from beef bourguignon with shallots, pancetta and thyme (£12.50).
+Wild mushroom risotto with mascarpone and fresh parmesan shavings (£12).
+Fillet of brill with pea and mint purée and tartar sauce (£17.50).